 - Microwave-safe plate

-- The safest way to thaw chicken is to place it in the refrigerator overnight.
-If you have the time, opt for this method.
+The safest way to thaw chicken is to place it in the refrigerator overnight, which allows it to defrost gently without ever entering the food safety "danger zone."
+If you have the time, always opt for this method.
 Be sure to put a baking sheet or pan under the chicken to catch any juices that might leak.